 - A willingness to work flexibly to meet project milestones

-- Understanding and appreciation of the drug discovery process.
+- Experience in the biopharma industry and an understanding and appreciation of the drug discovery process would be advantageous

 We are one of the UK’s leading universities – internationally recognised for our expertise across a range of disciplines and research breakthroughs in multiple areas, including science, medicine and engineering, amongst many others.
 Conveniently located on the banks of River Tay, our main city-centre campus is at the heart of Dundee - an up-and-coming, friendly, compact and affordable city with a rich heritage in design and technology.
 Just a short walk from the V&A Museum of Design Dundee, we’re close to both the train and bus stations.
 We also have campuses at Ninewells Hospital and in Kirkcaldy which are easily accessible via local transport links.

 The DDU is part of the Wellcome Centre for Anti-infectives Research (WCAIR).
 The DDU has produced 3 clinical candidates since 2013.
 Over the last 3 years WCAIR has obtained multi-million pounds in grant income to found our activities and published over 85 papers, many in top ranking journals.
 There is a very interactive and open culture amongst WCAIR’s 170 scientists, with many collaborations between the different groups.
 There are also many opportunities for sharing and exchanging ideas such as weekly seminars, pizza lunches, 6-monthly symposia and an annual retreat.